$13K reward offered after 3-year-old boy fatally shot on Chicago's West Side

 CHICAGO (WLS) -- A $13,000 reward is being offered for information that leads to an arrest in the fatal shooting of a 3-year-old boy over Father's Day weekend.

-Several community groups and church leaders came together to raise the reward money after the boy was killed on his way home from a haircut.
+Several community groups and church leaders came together to raise the reward money after Mekhi James was killed on his way home from a haircut.

 RELATED: Chicago shootings: 78 shot, 11 fatally, including 4 children, in violent weekend

-Losing a toddler to gun violence is beyond words, and the family of Mehki James is heartbroken.
-The young boy's life was just beginning, and his mother had it all planned out.
+Losing a toddler to gun violence is beyond words, and Mekhi's family is heartbroken.

 James sent her 3-year-old boy to get a haircut with his stepdad last Saturday.
 On their way home, Mekhi was shot and killed while riding in the backseat of a car.